The four Planes of Development in Montessori Method

 In her book “Human Tendencies” (1957) which she wrote along with her son Mario Montessori, she mentioned specific elements of human psychology which help the child reach their optimum potential.

 These specific tendencies or elements of human behavior are – Movement, Abstraction, Curiosity, Exploration, Orientation, Repetition, Order, Independence, Self-Control, Concentration, Exactness, Imitation, Manipulation, Perfection, Calculation, Work, and Creative Imagination.

 According to Dr. Montessori, these tendencies take place at different stages of development.
 It is essential to understand these tendencies to provide the child with an appropriate environment for different stages.

 The planes of development were divided into four parts.
 According to Montessori, the phases of development are like a “rhythm” of six years and each year has an opening and closing phase.
 Dr. Montessori called the four planes of development “constructive rhythm of life” these planes of development include four stages of life-

 Each plane has different characteristics and learning abilities.
-The understanding and recognition of these four planes of development and human tendencies can help the parents and teachers to teach the child with suitable methods.
+The understanding and recognition of these four planes of development and human tendencies can help parents and teachers to teach their children with suitable methods.

 Periods of Sensitivity